-He has served on the Board of Dance Base since 2012, and is currently Chair.
+He has served on the Board of Dance Base since 2019, and has been Chair since December 2020.

 However, she decided on a career change and moved into the world of acting, a childhood passion from when she had attended Stagecoach Theatre School (based at Dance Base), and also The Lyceum Youth Theatre.
 This had led to performing in several productions, including Seven Brides for Seven Brothers at The Playhouse Theatre and Baggage, a BBC Radio 4 play starring Peter Capaldi and Phyllis Logan.
 Keen to return to performing, Holly started attending a local Drama School in 2018 and through that joined The Mirror of Stage as an actor.

 To complement this, she works for Escape Hunt, a listed international escape room company as a Games Master, taking customers on a journey away from reality into a world of Pirates, Cowboys, Vikings or Samurai as they work together to solve puzzles and escape the room.
 It is a fun and interesting job with never a dull moment.

 Holly is also a fundraiser for Epilepsy Scotland and has helped to organise various fundraising events in Edinburgh.
 She developed and set up #epilepsychats – a monthly Twitter chat where a different epilepsy related topic is chosen and discussed each month.
 It has proven very successful, with people from all over the world taking part from locations in the US, Canada and South America.